hyperledger-archives/fabric/docs/API/CoreAPI.md

 }
 ```

-To invoke a chaincode, supply the ChaincodeSpec identifying the chaincode to invoke within the request payload.
+To invoke a chaincode, supply the [ChaincodeSpec](https://github.com/hyperledger/fabric/blob/master/protos/chaincode.proto#L60) identifying the chaincode to invoke within the request payload.
+Note the chaincode `name` field, which is the hash returned from the deployment request.

 Chaincode Invocation Request without security enabled: